Criteria Air Contaminants

 |Averaging Period||Ambient Air Quality Objectives (mg/m3)|

 Carbon Monoxide levels are relatively low in Port Alberni.SULPHUR DIOXIDE (SO2) Sulphur Dioxide is a colourless gas with a strong odour that is an irritant to the eyes and respiratory tract at concentrations of 5 ppm for 10 minutes.
 Persons with asthma are extremely sensitve to SO2 and may experience attacks of wheezing (bronchoconstriciton) from exposure over about .25 ppm.
 It is absorbed by the mucous membranes in the respiratory system leading to irritation, coughing, chest discomfort, reduced lung function, respiratory diseases, cancer and increased risk of morbidity and mortality.
 "The burning of fossil fuels from smelters, power plants, refineries, and internal combustion engines (including automobiles) results in a range of sulphur oxides in the atmosphere, with SO2 being the dominant air pollutant.
 In addition, the production of wood pulp produces sulphur-based contaminants such as hydrogen sulphide and SO2 (Goyer & Lavoie, 2001)." from Provincial Health Officer's Annual Report 2003, page 14 Approximately 90% of SO2 emissions are from Catalyst Paper Corporation.
-There is no current monitoring for this substance in the Alberni Airshed The national ambient objectives for SO2 are:
+Monitoring of SO2 in the Alberni Airshed occurred from 2014-2017 at the Alberni Elementary station.
+The national ambient objectives for SO2 are:

 |Averaging Period||Ambient Air Quality Objectives (ug/m3)|